iyanuashiri/stock-manager/README.md

   - List all stocks bought by a user
   - Search for a stock
 * Transactions
-  - List of Transactions by a user
+  - List all transactions by a user

 # Technology Stack